codeplatoon-devops/Bloodhound/README.md

 Terraform will automatically:

-Build the Lambda deployment package locally
+Build the Lambda deployment package using `scripts/build_lambda.sh`

 Install runtime dependencies from requirements.txt